bunnykek/BonkMeet/README.md

 bot_token="XXXXXXX:AAAAAAAAAAAAAAAAAAAAAAAa"  //bot token from botfather cookie =                                      //exported cookie user_id =                                     //Get your userID from https://telegram.me/userinfobot
-threshold = 10                                //Auto leaves the meet when the meet strength becomes less then threshold
+threshold = 10                                //Auto leaves the meet when the meet strength becomes less than threshold
 ```
 then clone this repo and move into its directory.
 `npm install`